 Matthew Quick (aka Q) is the New York Times bestselling author of several novels, including THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film.
-His work has been translated into twenty-eight languages and has received a PEN/Hemingway Award Honorable Mention, among other accolades.
+His work has been translated into thirty languages and has received a PEN/Hemingway Award Honorable Mention, among other accolades.
 Q lives with his wife, novelist/pianist Alicia Bessette, on the Outer Banks of North Carolina.

 Matthew Quick (aka Q) is the New York Times bestselling author of THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film; THE GOOD LUCK OF RIGHT NOW; and three young adult novels: SORTA LIKE A ROCK STAR; BOY21; and FORGIVE ME, LEONARD PEACOCK.
-His work has been translated into twenty-eight languages, received a PEN/Hemingway Award Honorable Mention, was an LA Times Book Prize finalist, a New York Times Book Review Editors’ Choice, a #1 bestseller in Brazil, and selected by Nancy Pearl as one of Summer’s Best Books for NPR.
+His work has been translated into thirty languages, received a PEN/Hemingway Award Honorable Mention, was an LA Times Book Prize finalist, a New York Times Book Review Editors’ Choice, a #1 bestseller in Brazil, and selected by Nancy Pearl as one of Summer’s Best Books for NPR.
 LOVE MAY FAIL will be published in 2015.
 All of Q’s books have been optioned for film.

 Q spent the first few years of his life in Philadelphia before being raised just across the Delaware River in Oaklyn, New Jersey.
 He graduated from Collingswood High School (class of 1992) and La Salle University (class of 1996), where he double-majored in English and secondary education.
 He taught high school literature and film in southern New Jersey for several years, during which he coached soccer and basketball, chaperoned trips to Peru and Ecuador, initiated a pen-pal exchange with students in Namibia, and counseled troubled teens.

 In 2004 Q made the difficult decision to leave teaching and pursue his dream of becoming a fiction writer.
 He received his Master of Fine Arts in Creative Writing from Goddard College in 2007 and an Honorary Doctorate of Humane Letters from La Salle University in 2013.
 He lives with his wife, novelist/pianist Alicia Bessette, on the Outer Banks of North Carolina.